GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 | `str()`   | Convert to string  | `int`: No restriction.<br />`float`: No restriction.                                                               |

 ## Escape Character
-Escape character `\` is used to escape from sequence of character and execute certain operation within text-base data.
-On introduction on string data type, `\'` is used to prevent string from premature ending.
+Escape character `\` is used to escape from a sequence of characters and execute certain operations within text-based data.
+On the introduction on string data type, `\'` is used to prevent strings from premature ending.

 | SYNTAX | DESCRIPTION    |
 |--------|----------------|